leroyjenkins12/jenkinsseedproxy/README.md

 - Ensures containers (routers, hosts, networks) have correct software and image

 IMPORTANT: Changes to Dockerfile require rebuild of BOTH image and environment

+## Database
+- JSON Format
+    - Learn JSON so it isn't messed up and is possible to query
+- Need ASN, IP, and any other relevant info
+- Automatically due to shell script is put into IX12 to serve as db for the proxy

 ## Algorithm (to be finished)
 Algorithm needs to determine trust level of nodes.